hfaivre/expensify-react/README.md

 ## Live Demo

-To see the live app, go to //TODO
+To see the live app, click [here](https://murmuring-brook-81659.herokuapp.com/)

 ## Features and functionalities